-Inventory ageing is an ecommerce metric that enables you to determine how long SKUs (Stock Keeping Units) remain in your warehouse before a sale.
+Inventory ageing (also known as average age of inventory) is an ecommerce metric that enables you to determine how long SKUs (Stock Keeping Units) remain in your warehouse before a sale.
 In simpler terms, it tells us how many days it takes a company to sell its stock.

 Note: If the company sells its inventory quickly, the average age of inventory decreases, which means more revenue for your business.

 By taking inventory ageing into account, businesses can deal with inventory or merchandise piling up in storage and take revenue-oriented decisions.

 There are many reasons for businesses to calculate inventory ageing, such as:

 There are various strategies to lower your ageing inventory, but it is essentially done in one of the two ways:

 You can expand your reach and improve conversion rates by selling on multiple sales channels with multiple integrations.
 More channels will significantly boost your sales and increase your sales velocity and ultimately, increase your revenue.

 You can manage your stock using a first-in, first-out (FIFO) strategy; the items received first will be utilised to fulfil customer orders first.
 And, to compute the age of a product, you can go through your historical stock backwards, subtract stock intakes from the current stock until you reach zero.
 It will lower inventory ageing significantly.

 By splitting your inventory across a distributed network of fulfilment centres, you can segregate your products into prime and non-prime locations.
 Instead of stocking all the units in one place and then sifting through the pile.
 Reserve prime location for frequently purchased items and shift slow-moving SKUs to non-prime locations.
 It would also help you serve your customers better.